martishin/arduino-tinyml-speech-recognition/README.md

 ## Running Locally

-This project uses [PlatformIO](https://docs.platformio.org/en/latest/), you can load it in IDE that supports it, for example [Visual Studio Code](https://code.visualstudio.com/) or [Clion](https://www.jetbrains.com/clion/).
+This project uses [PlatformIO](https://docs.platformio.org/en/latest/), you can load it in any IDE that supports it, for example [Visual Studio Code](https://code.visualstudio.com/) or [Clion](https://www.jetbrains.com/clion/).
+You can also use [Arduino IDE](https://www.arduino.cc/en/software).

 Use the IDE to build and upload the example.
 Once it is running, you should see the built-in LED on your device flashing.
 Saying "yes" will cause the green LED to light up, while saying "no" will cause the red LED to light up.